danet-hda/computer-networking/1-lab/1-LabTasks.md

-# 2nd Lab in Computer Networks
+# 2nd Lab in Computer Networks: UDP Sockets

 This lab has the goal to program an application that exchanges data over UDP datagrams.
 For this one end will take the role of the client and the other the role of the server.